Yni-Viar/godot-moving-platform/README.md

 # Godot train system
 ## Info.
 An example of moving system.
-Cable car and a metrowagon model is under CC-BY license (made by me!)
+Metrowagon model is under CC-BY license (made by me!)
 The TransportSystem code is licensed under [MIT License](/LICENSE.MIT)

+## Features
+- Automatic door open (left or right), also determined stops by Path3D value.
+- Forward train detection
+- Player will not rotate in the train.

 ## How to create "transport" and make it moving
 1. Import your model